- Gestational diabetes is a type of diabetes that starts during pregnancy.

 What causes gestational diabetes?

-When you are pregnant, your placenta produces hormones to help the baby grow.
+When you are pregnant, your placenta produces hormones to help your baby grow.
 These hormones also block the action of insulin in your body.
 This is known as insulin resistance.
 In a normal pregnancy, your body will make 2 to 3 times more insulin if you are pregnant.
 If you already have insulin resistance, your body may not be able to cope with this extra need for insulin.
 This can lead to gestational diabetes.

 You are at higher risk of developing gestational diabetes if you:

-- are over the age of 35 years
+- are over 35 years old

 - have a family history of type 2 diabetes

-- have had polycystic ovary syndrome
+- have polycystic ovary syndrome

 How is gestational diabetes diagnosed?